defistate/defistate-client-go/README.md

 ### The public repository for Defistate's Stream clients and interactive CLI tools.

-This SDK provides a high-performance entry point to the DeFI State Stream.
-It allows you ingest, normalize and visualize aggregated protocol data in real-time.
+Defistate provides a block-synchronized stream, aggregated across protocols and optimized for real-time consumption.
+We handle the complexity of DeFi data so you can focus on building..

 ## Key Features